training-jyas/angular-weekend-3/README.md

 - [ ] Programmatic navigation to the edit page

 # Forms
-- [ ] Introduction to Template driven forms
+- [X] Introduction to Reactive forms
-- [ ] Creating the form and registering the controls
-- [ ] Submitting and using the form
-- [ ] Understanding form state
-- [ ] Acces the Form with @ViewChild
-- [ ] Adding validation to check user input
-- [ ] Built-in validators and using HTML5 validation
-- [ ] Using the Form state
-- [ ] Outputting Validation error messages
-- [ ] Set default values with ngModel binding
-- [ ] Handling Radio buttons
-- [ ] Setting and Patching form values
-- [ ] Using form data
-- [ ] Resetting the form

 # Project - Forms
-- [ ] Adding the shopping list form
+- [X] Adding the shopping list form
-- [ ] Adding validation to the form
+- [X] Adding validation to the form
-- [ ] Adding the edit recipe form
+- [X] Adding the edit recipe form
-- [ ] Adding the new recipe form
+- [X] Adding the new recipe form
-- [ ] Making all the forms functional
+- [X] Making all the forms functional

 # Pipes
 - [ ] Why pipes ?